Rodzyneiro/Rodzyneiro/README.md

 # :wave: Hi, I’m Rodzyn

 **Aspiring developer, trying their best.
-For couple of years (I started in 2022/2023) I am trying to learn roblox library, and Lua.
-Looking for people to work with.**
+For couple of years (I started in 2022/2023) I am working with Roblox and its Engine.**

 ### Languages I know:
 - C# (Very little of it)
-- Lua
+- Lua/Luau
 - HTML
 - CSS